sapcc/limes/docs/users/api-v1-specification.md

 For resources belonging to a cluster-local service (the default), the reported quota and usage is aggregated only over domains in this cluster.
-For resources belonging to a shared service, the reported quota and usage is aggregated over all domains in all clusters (and will thus be the same for every cluster listed), unless the query parameter `local` is given.
+For resources belonging to a shared service, the reported quota and usage is aggregated over all domains in all clusters (and will thus be the same for every cluster listed), unless the query parameter `local` (only for cloud admins) is given.
 Shared services are indicated by the `shared` key on the service level (which defaults to `false` if not specified).

 ### Subcapacities

-If the `?detail` query parameter is given (no value is required), capacity for a resource may be further broken down into *subcapacities*, i.e. a list of individual capacities with individual properties.
+The `?detail` requires a cloud admin token and if given (no value is required), capacity for a resource may be further broken down into
+*subcapacities*, i.e. a list of individual capacities with individual properties.

 Subcapacities will only be displayed for supported resources, and only if subcapacity scraping has been enabled for that